joseorsini/legacyfilesupport/README.md

 Still pending:

-support for backend js/jsp files (still using identifiers, show as 404/broken thumbnails for Legacy Files)
+- support for backend js/jsp files (still using identifiers, show as 404/broken thumbnails for Legacy Files)
+- support for identifier-based uris for legacy files (this might solve the issue for backend pages)